cyberphone/android-cbor/README.md

 This repository contains a CBOR AAR library and an Android application.
 The latter is only intended for testing and demonstrating the cryptographic functions of the CBOR library.

+<table><tr><td>Note that this document as well as the on-line API reference, mirror the "trunk".
+ Releases come with release specific information which may differ considerably between versions.</td></tr></table>

 ### Core Features
 - [Deterministic encoding](https://cyberphone.github.io/android-cbor/distribution/apidoc/org/webpki/cbor/package-summary.html#deterministic-encoding) support
 - [Diagnostic notation](https://cyberphone.github.io/android-cbor/distribution/apidoc/org/webpki/cbor/package-summary.html#diagnostic-notation) support including decoder